-After mounting the wheel and tightening the Wheelguard pull the brake lever several times and spin the wheel subsequently.
+After having mounted and closed the wheel correctly, pull the brake lever several times.
+Spin the wheel subsequently.

 After the wheel mounting do a brake test when stationary.
 Actuating the brake lever should generate a clear-cut braking response before the lever touches the handlebars.
 For more information read chapter "The brake system".